 Redeeming United MileagePlus Miles

-You can redeem MileagePlus miles to fly with United and 42 partner airlines.
-The sheer number of partners is a big reason why United miles are so useful for getting you wherever you want to go.
+You can redeem MileagePlus miles to fly with United and over 40 partner airlines.
+The sheer number of partners is a huge reason why United miles are so useful for getting you wherever you want to go.

-It's possible to redeem miles for experiences and other perks, but you'll get the most value when using them for airfare.
+It's possible to redeem miles for United incidentals, experiences, and other perks, but you'll get the most value when using them for airfare.

-How many miles do you need for a flight?
+How many United miles do you need for a flight?

 United no longer publishes an official award chart listing how many miles you need for flights to each destination.
 Until November of 2019, MileagePlus used classic, region-based award pricing.
 Countries were grouped into regions, and the miles required for an award from one region to another was fixed.

 But like an increasing number of frequent-flyer programs, MileagePlus now uses a dynamic pricing model where the number of miles you'll need for a trip varies (based on the number of seats available, holidays, cost of the flight in cash, etc.).
-So far, dynamic pricing primarily affects United-operated flights; partner flights typically have more consistent pricing.
-However, there is no longer an official chart or list of what those prices should be.
-That said, we've cracked the code to put together an unofficial United award chart.
+Dynamic pricing primarily affects United-operated flights, but partner flights are also seeing the effects at this point.
+The unfortunate reality is that there is no longer an official chart or list of what those prices should be.

 United's move towards dynamic pricing is an overall negative for the program.
-However, we have found you can still get exceptional value when redeeming MileagePlus miles.
+We've seen multiple recent devaluations, including a massive hike to first-class awards.
+However, we have found you can still get excellent value when redeeming MileagePlus miles for certain itineraries.

 Related: How Many Miles Do You Need for a Free Flight?